jnunyez/build-oai-gnb/README.md

    ```

-3. Push image `oai-gnb` container to registry (in this case an insecure registry).
+3. Push image labelled as `oai_gnb` container to registry (in this case an insecure registry).

    ```
    load-image oai_gnb